 A List Of Vehicles That Have A Gross Weight (GW) Of Over 6,000 LBS

-Here’s a list of 2023 model cars with a gross weight over 6,000 lbs.
+Here's an example list of SUVs and trucks with a gross weight over 6,000 lbs.
 Usually each vehicle will have its weight on the side door.
-If you’re unsure, just ask the dealer.
+If you're unsure, just ask the dealer.
 These vehicles should qualify for the automobile tax deduction rule.
 But of course, double check.

 European Automobiles